tstirrat/ucm-WebScriptUtils/README.md

 Render a single tag which uses the combiner to combine scripts (and compress them if the server is set to compress)
 - type: content type "text/javascript" or "text/css"
-- items: comma separated list of items e.g. ITEM_1,ITEM_A
+- items: comma separated list of paths e.g. path1,path2
 - compress: compress result? (if supplied, overrides environment config)

 Environment Variables